-- Timeout: Specify the timeout in milliseconds for posting detected objects. - Verify SSL certificate: Check to enable verification of the server SSL certificate when the object tracker posts objects to the server over https.
-Uncheck the option if you use a self-signed certificate. - Retrieve timestamps from stream: Check to retrieve and post timestamps from the video stream.
-Uncheck the option to post the current date and time. - Add to timestamps: Add the specified number of seconds to timestamps from the stream. - FFMPEG parameters: FFMPEG options for the video stream in the key-value format, for example, ["rtsp\transpotr=tcp", "ss=00:20:00"]. - Play speed limit: If less than zero, the speed is not limited.
-In other cases, the stream is read with the given play\speed.
-Not applicable for live-streaming. - Force input format: Pass FFMPEG format (mxg, flv, etc.) if it cannot be detected automatically. - Minimum motion intensity: Minimum motion intensity to be detected by the motion detector. - Read frames from source without groups: By default (false), if findface-video-worker does not have enough resources to process all frames with objects, it drops some of them.
-If this option is active (true) findface-video-worker puts excessive frames on a waiting list to process them later.
-Set a variable to true when processing files as cameras. - 4.
-Specify the region of tracking within the camera field and region of interest (Zones).
-Click Save.
+- Timeout: Specify the timeout in milliseconds for posting detected objects. - Verify SSL certificate: Select to enable verification of the server SSL certificate when the object tracker posts objects to the server over https.
+Deselect the option if you use a self-signed certificate. - Retrieve timestamps from stream: Select to retrieve and post timestamps from the video stream.
+Deselect the option to post the current date and time. - Add to timestamps: Add the specified number of seconds to timestamps from the stream. - FFMPEG parameters: FFMPEG options for the video stream in the key-value format, for example, ["rtsp_transpotr=tcp", "ss=00:20:00"]. - Play speed limit: If less than zero, the speed is not limited.
+In other cases, the stream is read with the given play_speed.
+Not applicable for live-streaming. - Force input format: Pass FFMPEG format (mxg, flv, etc.) if it cannot be detected automatically. - Minimum motion intensity: Minimum motion intensity to be detected by the motion detector. - Read frames from source without drops: By default (false), if findface-video-worker does not have enough resources to process all frames with objects, it drops some of them.
+If this option is active (true)

+findface-video-worker puts excessive frames on a waiting list to process them later.
+Set a variable to true when processing files as cameras.